lyzidiamond/explains/how-the-internet-works.md

+---
+layout: blog
-# How the internet works
+title: How the internet works
+---

 When your computer connects to the internet, it is given an **[IP address](https://en.wikipedia.org/wiki/IP_address)**.
 This address is a unique identifier for your device on the internet.
 Every device that joins the internet is assigned an IP address.